matterport/Mask_RCNN/README.md

 # Citation
 ```
+@article{mohanty2020deep,
+title={Deep Learning for Understanding Satellite Imagery: An Experimental Survey},
+author={Mohanty, Sharada Prasanna and Czakon, Jakub and Kaczmarek, Kamil A and Pyskir, Andrzej and Tarasiewicz, Piotr and Kunwar, Saket and Rohrbach, Janick and Luo, Dave and Prasad, Manjunath and Fleer, Sascha and others},
+journal={Frontiers in Artificial Intelligence},
+volume={3},
+year={2020},
+publisher={Frontiers Media SA}}

 @misc{crowdAIMappingChallengeBaseline2018,
   author = {Mohanty, Sharada Prasanna},
   title = {CrowdAI Mapping Challenge 2018 : Baseline with Mask RCNN},